gem/oq-engine/doc/breaking-hazardlib.md

 arrays than `Rupture` objects.
 However, we are at the very beginning, and very far for the ideal goal.

-To be clear, the ideal goal would be to

-**remove completely all class hierarchies, turn all methods into functions taking in input only numpy arrays or simple types**
+To be clear, the ideal goal would be to **remove completely all class hierarchies, turn all methods into functions taking in input only numpy arrays or simple types**.

 The ideal goal is out of reach (by far), so we will have to comprimise significantly; moreover, since we have hundreds of users of hazardlib,